custonote/custonote-info/README.md

 A business university student who just loves web development and declared it to his favorite hobby.
 I am mostly a front end developer who also has one small project with some backend.
 You can see my portfolio here: [Portfolio](https://malakhov.work)

 ### Soreg
+Advisor, Frontend Dev<br>
+A passionate developer who loves to collaborate on new projects.
+I am a _mostly_ self-taught developer who loves to keep up to date with new trends and technologies.
+I am currently working at [HeseHus](https://www.hesehus.com/) in Denmark as a frontend developer.
+With this project, I hope to further improve mine + my teammates' skills in React and Redux.
+My personal portfolio can be found [here](http://sorendev-sidescroll-test.herokuapp.com/).

 ### FancyAction